TheTipo01/YADMB/README.md

 ## Bot commands

-`/play <link>` - Plays a song from YouTube or spotify playlist.
-If it's not a valid link, it will insert into the queue the first result for the given queue
+`/play <link> <playlist>` - Plays a song from YouTube or spotify playlist.
+If it's not a valid link, it will insert into the queue the first result for the given queue, and if the flag `playlist` is set to false/unspecified, it will ignore playlists.

 `/skip` - Skips the currently playing song